Intersection of higher education and privacy

 - Previous professional experience in the intersection of higher education and privacy, security, and technology policy, particularly those that demonstrate your ability to thrive in a fast-paced environment.

 - Reputation for being entrepreneurial, energetic, positive, and focused.

 - Ability to analyze, summarize, and report on qualitative and quantitative data sets or legal documents.

 - Deeply interested in exploring the nuances between protecting student privacy and the potential for data and technology to improve education.

 FPF knows that having a diverse workforce is essential to our work.
 We do not discriminate against any candidate based on their race, color, religion, national origin, sex, gender identity or expression, physical or mental disability, pregnancy, or age.

 Further, FPF prides itself on providing equal opportunities in employment and can make further accommodations to meet your accessibility needs.
 Please, send an email to [email protected] with the subject line “PolicyFellow/SrFellowYE2021_[NAME]” if you need assistance in submitting your application.

 Salary and Benefits:

-Competitive salary; excellent health, dental, and vision coverage; three weeks of vacation, plus the week between Christmas and New Year’s, Juneteenth, and all federal holidays.
+$70,000-$95,000 annually, commensurate with experience; excellent health, dental, and vision coverage; three weeks of vacation, plus the week between Christmas and New Year’s and all federal holidays.

-This is a full-time position based out of the Washington DC office.
+This is a full-time position.
+While we prefer candidates who are able to work in-person out of FPF’s Washington, DC office, we are open to this being a remote position.
 FPF staff are working remotely until January 2022 at the earliest due to the coronavirus pandemic.